 The Oceania Regional Committee is an initiative of ICLAS with the aim of collaborating with the local professionals and associations in the development of Laboratory Animal Science in the region.

-Jim Webster (Chair)
+Jim Webster (Chair), New Zealand.

 Openness is vital to ensure that the public have well-informed, balanced information about the role animal-based research plays in scientific discovery benefiting humans, animals, and the environment.